MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 If you're a **System administrator**, you can assign and manage additional security roles when sharing a bot.

 The **Environment security roles** section shows when you share a bot and only if  you're a **System administrator**.
-It lets you share bots with users who do not have sufficient environment permissions to use Power Virtual Agents.
+It lets you share bots with users who don't have sufficient environment permissions to use Power Virtual Agents.

 You must be a **System administrator** of the environment where the bot is located to view and add security roles.